Apagafuegos/Synapse/docs/API_DOCUMENTATION.md

-# LogLens API Documentation
+# Synapse API Documentation

-This document provides comprehensive API documentation for LogLens, including all endpoints for the web server, streaming, knowledge base, MCP integration, and export functionality.
+This document provides comprehensive API documentation for Synapse, including all endpoints for the web server, streaming, knowledge base, MCP integration, and export functionality.

 ## Base URL
 ```